logo

 Source: U.S. Census Bureau, 2025.
 Data covers goods only for 2024.

-How will the US Reciprocal Tariffs plan work?
+How will the Trump Reciprocal Tariffs plan work?

 According to a White House memo, the US federal authorities have been given about six months to identify countries that impose higher tariffs than the US and recommend tariffs on a country-specific basis.
 However, the tariffs could take effect much before that deadline.
 The countries with the highest trade deficits are to be targeted first, including close US allies.
 Once approved, the reciprocal tariffs could be executed by the US government over other countries.

-What is the likely impact of reciprocal tariffs on global economy?
+What is the likely impact of Trump Reciprocal Tariffs on global economy?

 Economists have cautioned that the tariffs previously introduced by Trump could increase consumer prices for imported goods in the US, fueling inflation.
 After a period of decades-high inflation following the COVID-19 pandemic, US inflation had significantly declined.
 However, in January, the consumer price index rose to 3%, marking the highest rate in six months.